nminet/kostache/README.md

     value: Any?,
     val parent: Context?
 ) {
-    // indicate if the context renders as a regular or inverted section abstract fun isFalsey(): Boolean
+    // indicate if the context renders as a regular or inverted section. abstract fun isFalsey(): Boolean

-    // get all child contexts for an iterable section, or null if not iterable abstract fun push(): List<Context>?
+    // get all direct child contexts for an iterable section, or null if not iterable. abstract fun push(): List<Context>?

-    // get the context associated to a name for a regular section abstract fun push(name: String, body: String?, onto: Context): Context?
+    // get the direct child context associated to a name for a regular section.
+    // - if a context is found, the 'onto' parameter must be used as its parent. abstract fun push(name: String, body: String?, onto: Context): Context?

     // mustache lambda if available